 - FAILURE: If you see the NYU Login screen prompting you to enter your NetID and password, your VPN connection is not working correctly.

-Expand this section for tips, policies, and training resources that will help you telework effectively and efficiently.
+Expand this section for tips, policies, and training resources that will help you do hybrid/remote work effectively and efficiently.

-- Get trained: Check out NYU HR's External Resources for Telecommuting for helpful training and other telework resources for employees and supervisors.
+- Get trained: Check out NYU HR's External Resources for Telecommuting for helpful training and other hybrid/remote resources for employees and supervisors.

 - Update your devices: Updates address identified security vulnerabilities, some of which may be active exploits.
 Be sure to install available updates to your device's operating system, applications, browsers, and browser extensions.

 - Beware of scams: Scammers may contact you via email, text, SMS, phone, or social media, and may pretend to be a trusted colleague or someone on the executive level.
 They may seek sensitive information, payments, gift cards, etc. Even if you recognize a phone number or email address, be sure to confirm every request for sensitive information via a trusted means of communication such as an NYU Directory phone number.
 Remember that NYU IT will never ask you for your login credentials.
 See Phishing, Spear Phishing, and Whaling and 2019 Phishing Recap, Resources & Reminders for more information.

-- Avoid public Wi-Fi: When teleworking, it's best to use a secure, password-protected wired or wireless network.
+- Avoid public Wi-Fi: For hybrid/remote work, it's best to use a secure, password-protected, wired or wireless network.
 If you must use a public or unsecured network, use NYU VPN and see Public Wi-Fi: Proceed with Caution for more information.

 - Stay connected: Remain logged into NYU Chat (Google) and check your NYU Email frequently for urgent matters.
-If you haven't already done so, consider turning history on for your NYU Chat (Google) in case you need to refer back to conversations.
+If you haven't already done so, turn on history for NYU Chat (Google) in case you need to refer back to your conversations.

 - Meet effectively and securely: Audio and video meetings are a little different than in-person meetings.
 Review these etiquette and video setup tips to help them go smoothly and look professional.
 Also see the FAQs below for instructions on how to enhance your NYU Zoom meeting security and use customized NYU hold and/or waiting room screens.